12 Top-Rated Things to Do on Molokai, Hawaii

 On this rugged island eight miles from Maui, nature is boundless and adventure is unlimited.
-You won't find any buildings taller than coconut trees, shopping malls, or traffic lights.
+You won't find any shopping malls, traffic lights, or high-rises – just a peaceful island with two small towns full of genuinely welcoming people and plenty of room to explore.
 Visiting Molokai is akin to stepping back in time to a slower pace, where you can have an authentic Hawaiian experience that combines culture, adventure, and respect for nature.

 Go on a cultural hike through the spectacular Halawa Valley, visit one of the largest white-sand beaches in Hawaii at Papohaku Beach, admire the stone and coral fishponds used for aquaculture 700 to 800 years ago, and learn to sew leis at the largest plumeria farm in the state.

 Kalaupapa Peninsula, which was once used to imprison individuals with Hansen's disease (leprosy), is now a refuge for the few cured residents who decided to stay.
 On your visit, stay close to the only town of Kaunakakai, where a string of souvenir shops and tour operators span a few blocks.
 Rent a car to explore the island's many natural and cultural wonders.
-For more sightseeing ideas, see our list of the top things to do on Molokai.
+For more ideas on places to visit, see our list of the top things to do on Molokai.

 1. Halawa Valley Cultural Hike

 The east end of the island, known as Halawa Valley, is believed to be the oldest Hawaiian settlement.
 The people here live off the land, and respect their natural surroundings.
 After a tsunami in 1946 destroyed the small village in the hills, nature has since reclaimed the land, draping the mountains in thick rainforests.
 Waterfalls cascade down lush mountainsides to hidden valleys, tropical plants adorn the paths, driftwood piles are scattered throughout the beach.